Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

 The Compliance Administrator has access to the following areas in Microsoft Purview:
 - Compliance Manager
 - Data Classification > Classifiers
+- Data Classification > Content Explorer (cannot list or view content) *
-- Data Classification > Activity Explorer
+- Data Classification > Activity Explorer *
 - Data Connectors
-- Alerts, Policies, Roles & Scopes > Adaptive Scopes
+- Alerts, Policies, Roles & Scopes > Adaptive Scopes *
 - Solutions
-  - Audit (Azure AD role only)
   - Content Search
   - Communication Compliance
-  - Data Loss Prevention
+  - Data Loss Prevention *
   - eDiscovery
-  - Data Lifecycle Management > Microsoft 365
+  - Data Lifecycle Management > Microsoft 365 *
-  - Data Lifecycle Management > Exchange (legacy) (Azure AD role only)
+  - Data Lifecycle Management > Exchange (legacy) **
-  - Information Protection
+  - Information Protection *
-  - Information Barriers
+  - Information Barriers > Segments *
   - Insider Risk Management
-  - Records Management
+  - Records Management *
   - Privacy Risk Management

+- *: Microsoft Purview Compliance Administrator role group only
+- **: Azure AD Compliance Administrator role only

-**Note:** The Azure AD Compliance Administrator has a slightly higher level of access than the Microsoft Purview Compliance Administrator
+**Note:** The Microsoft Purview Compliance Administrator role group has access to more features than the Azure AD Compliance Administrator role.

 The Compliance Administrator does not have access to the following areas in Microsoft Purview:
-- Data Classification > Content Explorer
+- Data Classification > Content Explorer (list and view content)
 - Roles & Scopes > Permissions
+- Solutions
+  - Audit

-Additionally, the Compliance Administrator does not have access to the following notable Microsoft Purview roles (note, not role groups):
+Additionally, the Compliance Administrator does not have access to the following Microsoft Purview roles (note, not role groups):
 - Search and Purge - Lets people bulk-remove data that matches the criteria of a content search.
 - Export - Lets people export the mailbox and site content that was returned from a search.
 - RMS Decrypt - Lets people decrypt RMS-protected content when exporting search results.
 - Data Classification List Viewer - Allow viewing list of files in content explorer.
 - Data Classification Content Viewer - Allow viewing in-place rendering of files in content explorer.

+The list above is not exhaustive and only includes roles that I consider notable.

 ## The Compliance Data Administrator
 Like the Compliance Administrator, the Compliance Data Administrator has similarly-named roles in Azure AD and in Microsoft Purview.
-Their permission sets more closely align than the permissions sets between the Azure AD and Microsoft Purview Compliance Administrator roles.

 The Compliance Data Administrator has access to the following areas:
 - Compliance Manager